-Take a look at some of the correspondence below - demonstrating the width of activities and work we carry out to maintain the Heart of England Way and Arden Way.
+Take a look at some of the correspondence from the past below - demonstrating the wide scope of activities and work we carry out to maintain the Heart of England Way and Arden Way.

 I drove past the start of Footpath AL63 on the outskirts of Alcester yesterday and was pleasantly surprised to see a new hardcore path had been laid to overcome the severe water logging that had been causing walkers a problem.